dokku/dokku-mysql/README.md

-mysql:connect <name>           Connect via mysql to a mysql service mysql:create <name>            Create a mysql service with environment variables mysql:destroy <name>           Delete the service and stop its container if there are no links left mysql:enter <name> [command]   Enter a running couchdb service or run a command mysql:export <name> > <file>   Export a dump of the mysql service database mysql:expose <name> [port]     Expose a mysql service on custom port if provided (random port otherwise) mysql:import <name> < <file>   Import a dump into the mysql service database
+mysql:connect <name>           Connect via mysql to a mysql service mysql:create <name>            Create a mysql service with environment variables mysql:destroy <name>           Delete the service and stop its container if there are no links left mysql:enter <name> [command]   Enter or run a command in a running mysql service container mysql:export <name> > <file>   Export a dump of the mysql service database mysql:expose <name> [port]     Expose a mysql service on custom port if provided (random port otherwise) mysql:import <name> < <file>   Import a dump into the mysql service database